felix-manea/docker-presentation/readme.md

 These files here will give you a starting point into your journey experience.

+The presentation can be found [here](https://docs.google.com/presentation/d/1G3iEeR8QGld2smck6yoGlH2howC3NmzLyclCQjBocTU/edit?usp=sharing).
+At the moment its in romanian, but will create an english version soon.

 ## Docker-compose commands

 This section describes how to start and stop everything with `docker-compose`.

+**Note:** Run commands from the dir where `docker-compose.yml` is found.

 ### Create and start everything (network, containers, etc.)
 ```